dhoyle/splicedocs-jekyll/pages/OnPrem/Administrators/BackupAndRestore.md

 {: .noteNote}

-### Backup IDs, Backup Jobs, and Backup Tables
+### Backup IDs, Backup Jobs, and Backup Tables  {#systables}

 Splice Machine uses *backup IDs* to identify a specific full or incremental *backup* that is stored on a file system, and *backup job IDs* to identify each scheduled *backup job*.

 Information about backups and backup jobs is stored in these system tables:

 <table summary="Table of Splice Machine system backup tables.">
     <col />